KQM-git/TCL/docs/evidence/characters/cryo/ganyu.md

 **Finding:**

-Ganyu’s A1 Passive persists after swapping characters, meaning that it is possible to maintain the 20% CRIT Rate from A1 while swapping to supports to activate their abilities and elemental bursts as long as the swap time is within the 5 second period. \(Note: the CRIT Rate increase does not apply to others\).
+Ganyu’s A1 Passive persists after swapping characters, meaning that it is possible to maintain the 20% CRIT Rate from A1 while swapping to supports to activate their abilities and Elemental Bursts as long as the swap time is within the 5 second period. \(Note: the CRIT Rate increase does not apply to others\).

 Additionally, Buffs applied to the character after an arrow has been released are not added to the fired arrow.
 The arrow's damage is “snapshot” from the state of the character when released.